-We have been managing hedge fund assets since 1985, when we launched our first merger arbitrage fund which still exists today, with an unparalleled thirty year track record.
-Our results through a multitude of market cycles clearly demonstrates our core competence in event driven investing.
-Our legacy of Gabelli "Private Market Value (PMV) with a CatalystTM" investing remains the principal management philosophy guiding our business operations.
-This method is based on investing principles articulated by Graham & Dodd, and has been further augmented by our founder Mario J. Gabelli.
-This approach, however, will not necessarily be utilized in connection with all products.
+We began managing hedge fund assets in 1985, when we launched our first merger arbitrage fund resulting in an unparalleled thirtyone year track record.
+Our results through a multitude of market cycles clearly demonstrate our core competence in event driven investing.
+Our legacy of Gabelli "Private Market Value (PMV) with a CatalystTM" investing remains the principal management philosophy guiding our investment operations.
+This method is based on investing principles articulated by Graham & Dodd, and further augmented by our founder Mario J. Gabelli.